 Cost: Freemium

-One of the popular note-taking apps for Windows today is Obsidian.
-Obsidian is considered your second brain because it’s not just a note-taking app.
+Another popular note-taking app for Windows is Obsidian.
+Obsidian is considered your second brain because it’s not just a note-keeping program.

 Zoho Notebook